pingcap/docs-cn/tools/pd-control.md

 - `disable-remove-extra-replica` is used to disable the feature of removing extra replicas.
 When you set it to `true`, PD does not remove extra replicas for Regions with redundant replicas.

 - `disable-location-replacement` is used to disable the isolation level check.
 When you set it to `true`, PD does not improve the isolation level of Region replicas by scheduling.

+- `disable-namespace-relocation` is used to disable Region relocation to the store of its namespace.
+When you set it to `true`, PD does not move Regions to stores where they belong to.

 ### `config delete namespace \<name\> [\<option\>]`